-Data is continuously exposed to cyber security threats due to several types of vulnerabilities which manifest in the following stages:
+Data is continuously exposed to cybersecurity threats due to several types of vulnerabilities which manifest in the following stages:

-Therefore, plugging these vulnerabilities -before they get traced by a malicious entity -is one of the best preventive measures to protect data and stop such entry level network threats from branching out to multiple risks.
+Therefore, plugging these vulnerabilities -before they get traced by a malicious entity -is one of the best preventive measures to protect data and stop such entry-level network threats from branching out to multiple risks.

 Impact of Data Vulnerability

-1. Business downtime: The downtime or outage happens when a system becomes unavailable for a certain duration and fails to perform its primary function.
+1. Business Downtime: The downtime or outage happens when a system becomes unavailable for a certain duration and fails to perform its primary function.
 To restore a compromised system from scratch, the business has to invest resources, which causes upfront loss.

 2. Data loss: Data encryption by ransomware might cause permanent loss of data, thus, compromising strategic advantage and affecting brand reputation and overall business health.
-In cases of encryption you need a data recovery software like Stellar Data Recovery.
+In cases of encryption, you need data recovery software like Stellar Data Recovery.
 Data loss prevention could have been possible if the organizations had applied timely patches.